jkgoya/meld-hello-meld/hello-meld-1/README.md

 - https://www.chaijs.com/ - useful assertion library

 - https://sinonjs.org/ - "Standalone test spies, stubs and mocks for JavaScript.
 Works with any unit testing framework."

-## Initial template-app creation

-    npm install -g create-react-app
-    npx create-react-app template-app

-The final command creates a directory structure for the app, install required node and react modules, and initial boilerplate for the app.
-The boilerplate uses an `<App />` component as a top level wrapper for the rendered application: this makes testing easier using the react testing libraries.